Eden Riegel: Other projects

 Prior to joining All My Children, Riegel had a small role on the daytime drama As the World Turns as an AIDS patient, appeared in Law & Order and portrayed a minor character in the feature film American Pie.
 She sang and did voice acting work in the film The Prince of Egypt.
 She has also done some voicework for animated TV shows like Stitch! and Bleach.
 While portraying Bianca, she remained active in other acting avenues, doing a small guest role on American Dreams and appearing in the New York play The Sex Lives of Superheroes.

 In 2008, Riegel joined the cast of Year One, a Harold Ramis film that stars Jack Black and Michael Cera.
 The film is a comedy about two men wandering through civilization during Biblical times, and was released in June 2009.

 Eden and her brother, Sam Riegel, both voiced characters in the 2012 Vita port of Persona 4 Golden, voicing the characters of Marie and Teddie, respectively.

 In 2008, Riegel starred in the web series Imaginary Bitches, portraying the role of "Eden", a single girl who deals with the lonely reality that her best friends are all in serious relationships by creating some imaginary friends...who turn out to be total bitches.
 The show is edited by Eden's half-sister Tatiana S. Riegel, written by brother Sam Riegel, and was created by Andrew Miller.
 In 2010, Riegel took over the role of Heather Stevens on The Young and the Restless.
 She also guest-starred on ABC's Castle, portraying the distraught sister of a man who is killed in the episode.

 In 2025, Riegel voiced Guinevere, an android princess, in Knights of Guinevere, produced by independent animation studio Glitch Productions.
-On social media she called the production "astonishing" and a "wild ride", and said it would "gonna knock your socks off!"
+On social media she called the production "astonishing" and a "wild ride", and said it was "gonna knock your socks off!"
 The pilot was co-created by Dana Terrace, Zach Marcus, and John Bailey Owen, who had worked together on The Owl House.
 In that series, she voiced Boscha and other characters, from 2020 to 2023.

 She also voiced characters in other Disney series, such as Amphibia, The Ghost and Molly McGee, Hailey's On It!, Zombies: The Re-Animated Series, and Primos.
-She also was a voice director on Zombies: The Re-Animated Series, Star Wars: Young Jedi Adventures, five episodes of Kiff, and five other animated series: The Wonderfully Weird World of Gumball, Hailey's On It!, The Ghost and Molly McGee, The Owl House, and Amphibia..
+She also was a voice director on Zombies: The Re-Animated Series, Star Wars: Young Jedi Adventures, five episodes of Kiff, and five other animated series: The Wonderfully Weird World of Gumball, Hailey's On It!, The Ghost and Molly McGee, The Owl House, and Amphibia.
 Riegel has received nominations at the Children's and Family Emmy Awards for the "Outstanding Voice Directing for an Animated Series" category for Amphibia in 2022, The Ghost and Molly McGee in 2023, and Star Wars: Young Jedi Adventures in 2025.